EPL Prediction Markets 2026 · Premier League Picks and Trading Guide on Kalshi

 | US legality | All 50 states | Varies by state |

-| Long-term edge possible | Yes, for skilled players | Extremely difficult |
+| Long-term edge possible | Yes, for skilled players | Very difficult |

 | Draw handling | Varies by contract structure | Three-way pricing standard |

-A practical framework for the full season from August through May.
+A practical framework from August through May.

 The strongest soccer pick'em platform in the US.
 Consistent EPL coverage with projections on goals, shots on target, assists, and key passes.
-The natural complement to Kalshi for EPL — prediction markets for game outcomes, Underdog for individual player projections.
+The natural complement to Kalshi for EPL: prediction markets for game outcomes, Underdog for individual player projections.

 Strong multiplier structure and reliable EPL coverage.
 Projections diverge from Underdog on the same players regularly.
 Shopping both before each gameweek consistently produces better numbers than using either platform alone.